dtjohnso/bible-study-worksheets/Thessalonians/01 Thessalonians Overview Worksheet.markdown

 >
 > What do we learn from 1 Thess.
 3:1–10 about the chain of events that prompted this letter?

-Major Themes: Based on a quick read of the text, try to draw some preliminary conclusions about the message and emphasis of this book.
+Major Themes: Based on a quick read of the text, try to draw some preliminary conclusions about the message and emphasis of these books.

 > Read through 1 Thessalonians and list the specific needs of the church that Paul addresses. **p.
 444**
 >